Summer Intermediate School Policies

 Palos Verdes Peninsula Summer Schools maintains a zero tolerance policy in regard to 1) the use and/or possession of tobacco, alcohol, drugs, e-cigs/vape products, and/or weapons; 2) instances of violence or harassment; and 3) inappropriate use of electronic information.
 Dismissals from summer school occur when students violate attendance and/or disciplinary codes.
 PVPSS reserves the right to dismiss from summer school any student whose conduct does not adhere to the goals and standards listed here.

-CATEGORY 1 VIOLATIONS – ZERO TOLERANCE VIOLATIONS RESULTING IN DISMISSAL
+CATEGORY 1 VIOLATIONS – DISMISSAL WITH NO REFUND

 • Selling illegal narcotics/drugs/controlled substances